yellowmessenger/documentation/docs/cookbooks/voice-as-channel/dtmf.md

 1. Business requirements specifically know when and where to collect DTMF input as part of the conversation - via. number capture.
  The components which can be used to build such a flow are Question/Text node and DTMF Node Level Options.
-Example: Question/Text node + Call forward
+Example: Question/Text node + Call forward.

 > If the bot wants to collect numeric input for a mobile number or application number.
 As a part of bot logic bot can also collect this information via DTMF (saying “Please input your 7-digit application number to proceed ahead.”) along with a voice response from the user.

 2. As a fallback mechanism bot allow the user to enter numeric response using DTMF.
 Also, if the bot is not able to correctly understand due to background noise, the input can be DTMF oriented.